saranya-k-p/AtliQ-Hotels-Data-Analysis-Project-Python/README.md

 - Mumbai generates the highest revenue (₹668M) among all cities.
 - May 2022 recorded the highest monthly revenue, followed by July and June.

+## Technical Approach

+- Used `shape`, `head`, `tail`, and `columns` to understand dataset structure
+- Applied `describe`, `mean`, `std`, and `round` to summarize numerical data
+- Used `unique` and `value_counts` to identify categories and platforms
+- Applied `lambda` to format occupancy percentage (×100, rounded to 2 decimals)
+- Used `groupby` to analyze patterns by city, category, and time
+- Merged datasets using `merge` for deeper insights
+- Ensured consistent date formatting for time-based analysis
+- Created bar charts (vertical & horizontal) for visualization

-## Recommendations
+## Business Recommendations
+1. Delhi Strategy:
+   - Despite high occupancy, Delhi’s revenue per city is low.
+   - Review pricing and upscale packages to drive higher revenue.
+   - Maintain and strengthen customer experience and service quality to sustain high occupancy.

+2. Bangalore Deep Dive:
+   - Bangalore shows decent revenue, but low occupancy.
+   - Analyze which room categories or customer segments are less booked and adjust offerings accordingly.

+3. Premium Focus:
+   - Leverage the success of presidential rooms by boosting demand for elite and premium categories through targeted marketing.

+4. Weekday Occupancy Boost:
+   - Introduce business-focused packages (e.g., meeting rooms, co-working) to drive weekday bookings.

+5. Monthly Revenue Planning:
+   - Identify reasons for June’s dip and replicate successful strategies from May and July.

+6. Dynamic Pricing:
    - Implement dynamic pricing strategies for weekends to maximize revenue during high-demand periods.
-- Increase marketing and promotional campaigns in Bangalore to improve occupancy rates.
-- Expand premium room offerings and luxury services in Mumbai to leverage its high revenue generation.
-- Maintain and strengthen customer experience and service quality in Delhi to sustain high occupancy.
-- Optimize room pricing strategies across different room categories, especially for premium rooms.
    - Adjust pricing and marketing strategies based on seasonal demand patterns.

 ## Business Impact